pudly/schmopera-hugo/content/articles/talking-with-drag-queens-rose.md

 +++
 Call it an excuse to binge _Drag Race_ if you must, but there's undoubtedly common ground in the worlds of drag and opera.
 [Jamie Barton](https://www.schmopera.com/talking-with-singers-jamie-barton/) knows it.
 [Blythely Oratonio](https://blo.org/blythely/) knows it.
 Even [Canada's indie opera scene](https://operacanada.ca/drag-and-opera/) knows it.
 And the cool thing is that these two artforms — both very into gender-bending, exaggerated drama and mixing the visual with the musical — are influencing each other and making each other better.

 Living smack in the middle of that Venn diagram where opera intersects with the art of drag is [Rosé](https://omgheyrose.com/), the Scottish-born queen best known for being a finalist in season thirteen of _RuPaul’s Drag Race_.
-She's one-third of Stephanie's Child, the group of singing drag queens that also includes [Lagoona Bloo](https://www.lagoonabloo.com/) and [Jan Sport](https://twitter.com/janjanjan) — meaning Rosé doesn't just lip sync, but she real-life sings.
+She has appeared on _The Voice_ and _America's Got Talent_, and she's one-third of [Stephanie's Child](https://www.instagram.com/stephanieschild/?hl=en), the drag queen girl group that also includes [Lagoona Bloo](https://www.lagoonabloo.com/) and [Jan Sport](https://twitter.com/janjanjan) — meaning Rosé doesn't just lip sync, but she real-life sings.

 For anyone with even a whiff of a theatre-kid background, watching Rosé kill it on that show made perfect sense: she showed up _ready_.